-- a) leave 2.4 metres of clear airspace above a footpath; - b) be set back 600mm from a notional vertical line measured from the road^ kerb; - c) be no more than 900mm deep or protrude more than 200mm from a veranda fascia; and - d) be located at right angles to the fascia line. - B1.11-9 With any Comprehensive Development Area\ every sign\ shall comply with the maximum height for the zone with the exception of: - a) a single fuel price sign\ adjacent to the main frontage which shall not exceed a height of 4 metres; and - b) signs\ will be designed to minimise clutter on or viewed from the street.
-Where possible, signs\ for any supermarket and retail activities will be displayed on one centrally located sign adjacent to the road.
+- a) leave 2.4 metres of clear airspace above a footpath; - b) be set back 600mm from a notional vertical line measured from the road^ kerb; and - e) be no more than 900mm deep or protrude more than 200mm from a veranda fascia where a veranda is present; and - d) be located at right angles to the fascia line. - B1.11-9 With any Comprehensive Development Area every sign shall comply with the maximum height for the zone with the exception of: - a) a single fuel price sign adjacent to the main frontage which shall not exceed a height of 4 metres; and - b) signs will be designed to minimise clutter on or viewed from the street.
+Where possible, signs for any supermarket and retail activities will be displayed on one centrally located sign adjacent to the road.

-Note: The New Zealand Transport Agency controls signs on state highway corridors by means of a bylaw.
+Note: The New Zealand Transport Agency controls signs on state highway corridors legal road by means of a bylaw.

-Prior to placing a sign on a historic heritage building listed in schedule C3, consideration must be given to guidance provided by Heritage New Zealand the New Zealand Historic Places Trust on signage design, attachment to the site and impact on heritage values.
+Prior to placing a sign on a historic heritage building listed in schedule C3A, consideration must be given to guidance provided by Heritage New Zealand the New Zealand Historic Places Trust on signage design, attachment to the site and impact on heritage values.